hazemezz123/Python-oppSkills/README.md

 - See date, participants, winner, and number of rounds for each battle
 - Click on any battle to view the detailed battle log
 - Revisit exciting moments from past battles
+- All battle history is automatically saved

+## Data Storage

+The application automatically saves all your created characters and battle history to the following files:

+- `data/heroes.pickle`: Contains all created heroes
+- `data/villains.pickle`: Contains all created villains
+- `data/battle_history.json`: Contains the complete battle history

+These files are created automatically in a `data` directory when you close the application or when you create characters or complete battles.

 ## Code Enhancements